cksdml1014/chanisong/_pages/about.md

 ### Future Goals

-I plan to begin my PhD studies in 2025, and aspire to become a professor, where I can combine my passions for *teaching* and *research* to inspire future engineers while making meaningful contributions to the field.
+I plan to begin my PhD studies in 2025, focusing on advancing robot mechanism design and automation.
+My goal is to develop efficient mechanisms that reduce the complexity and cost of robotic systems, making them more accessible for widespread use.

+I aim to contribute to robotics by designing systems that improve mobility and reliability while integrating control systems and optimization for enhanced performance.
+These affordable robots have the potential to increase productivity, improve safety in dangerous tasks, and make advanced technology more accessible across various sectors.

+In the long term, I aspire to become a professor, combining teaching and research to mentor future engineers and continue advancing the field.
+My goal is to drive innovation and make a lasting impact through both academic work and real-world applications.

 ### Explore My Work